-- Key management compensation (Note 10);
+- Key management compensation (Note 9);

-- Share-based payments (Note 12);
+- Share-based payments (Note 11);

-- Remuneration of the Management Board and Supervisory Board (Note 16).
+- Remuneration of the Management Board and Supervisory Board (Note 15).

-The following transactions were carried out with related parties Infestos Energy Transition B.V. and Infestos Holding M B.V.:
+In financial year 2020, the following transactions were carried out with our former related parties Infestos Energy Transition B.V. and Infestos Holding M B.V.:

-Infestos Energy Transition B.V. and Infestos Holding M B.V. provide advisory and consulting services related to strategic decision making, change management projects and processes and various other services, including those related to legal, financial, organisational matters and other relevant expertise, for which a management fee was charged to the Company of €32 thousand and €143 thousand for both the years ended 31 December 2020 and 31 December 2019, respectively.
-This agreement ended on 30 June 2020.
+Infestos Energy Transition B.V. and Infestos Holding M B.V. provided advisory and consulting services related to strategic decision making, change management projects and processes and various other services, including those related to legal, financial, organisational matters and other relevant expertise, for which a management fee was charged to the Company of €32 thousand for the six months ended 30 June 2020.